bramley/phplist-plugin-ckeditor/README.md

 In phplist 2.10 the FCKIMAGES_DIR value in config.php defines the directory into which images will be uploaded.
 The value is relative to the phplist root directory.

-In phplist 2.11 and later a different value, UPLOADIMAGES_DIR, is used to define the directory.
+In phplist 3.x a different value, UPLOADIMAGES\_DIR, is used to define the directory.
 This value is relative to the web root, not to the phplist root directory.
+To continue using the same upload directory you must set UPLOADIMAGES\_DIR correctly.

-To continue using the same upload directory you must either set UPLOADIMAGES\_DIR correctly or override UPLOADIMAGES\_DIR by setting the upload directory on the Settings page.
+So, for example, if the existing image upload directory is /lists/uploadimages then the FCKIMAGES\_DIR would be `uploadimages` but the value for UPLOADIMAGES\_DIR would be `lists/uploadimages`.

 ## Version history ##

     version     Description
-    2013-04-27  Fix for GitHub issue 2
+    2013-09-01  Removed setting for upload files, now UPLOADIMAGES_DIR must be specified 2013-04-27  Fix for GitHub issue 2
     2013-04-22  Fixes for GitHub issues 1 and 3
     2013-04-11  Initial version for phplist 2.11.x releases